ErayAksoy04/Spotify-Metal-Music-Data-Analysis/README.md

+Hey!
+This is the repository for a data analysis project I worked on during the Fall 2025 semester.

+I've always been curious about the actual differences between metal music subgenres (like Folk, Death, Black, Gothic, etc.), so I decided to analyze their acoustic features on Spotify to see how they differ and if those technical features actually affect a track's popularity.

+This repo includes everything from my custom data extraction scripts to the final statistical analysis and the LaTeX report.
+LaTeX report is in the docs report.

 What's inside?
 1. Data Collection (Building my own dataset)
 Instead of just downloading a ready-made Kaggle dataset, I wanted to build my own from scratch.
 I wrote custom Python scripts (like vericek.py) using spotipy and the Spotify Web API to pull acoustic metadata (danceability, energy, loudness, valence, etc.) for thousands of tracks.
 Note: I also ended up using redis for caching to handle the API request limits smoothly.